-Captioning is one of those jobs that gives you the privilege to work from home or anywhere else with an internet connection.
+Captioning is one of those jobs that give you the freedom to work from home or anywhere else with an internet connection.
 If you are a beginner, or you are looking to begin working as a captioner, you will be glad you stopped here.

-Here, you will find everything you need to know about captioning jobs.
+Here, you will find everything you need to know about captioning jobs from home.
 Also, you will find sites and companies that have freelance captioning jobs for beginners.

 Let’s dig deeper into the world of captioning.

-As a captioner, you will work to help movies or programs increase their viewership.
-Captions are also used to accommodate people with hearing impairment who may be watching the movie or program.
+As a captioner, you will help movies or programs increase their viewership.
+Captions are also used to accommodate people with hearing impairment who may be watching a movie or program.

 How do you become a captioner?

-Captioning can be a lucrative side hustle.
-To get the most out of it, you can sign up on companies and sites that I will review below.
-They are a great way to start your captioning career.
+Captioning can be a rewarding side hustle.
+To get the most out of it, you can sign up with the companies and sites reviewed below.
+They are a great way to start your online captioning career.